 by

-One of the more common types of cavity wall insulation comes in the form of Urea Formaldehyde (UF) foam.
-This is a water-based material that’s directly injected into brickwork.
-It’s made up of a mixture of urea formaldehyde resin (an acidic foaming agent) and a propellant such as air.
+Cavity wall insulation used to contain Urea Formaldehyde (UF) foam.
+This is a water-based material that was directly injected into brickwork.
+It’s made of a mixture of urea formaldehyde resin (an acidic foaming agent) and a propellant such as air.

 • Soda